Topical steroid withdrawal

-Topical steroid withdrawal, also known as red burning skin and steroid dermatitis, has been reported in people who apply topical steroids for 2 weeks or longer and then discontinue use.
+Topical steroid rebound phenomena (TSRP), commonly known as topical steroid withdrawal (TSW), red burning skin syndrome or steroid dermatitis, has been reported in people who apply topical steroids for 2 weeks or longer and then discontinue use.
 Symptoms affect the skin and include redness, a burning sensation, and itchiness, which may then be followed by peeling.

 This condition generally requires the daily application of a topical steroid for more than 2 weeks but sometimes can occur with even less steroid use.
 It appears to be a specific adverse effect of topical corticosteroid use.
 People with atopic dermatitis are most at risk.

 Treatment involves discontinuing the use of topical steroids, either gradually or suddenly.
 Counselling and cold compresses may also help.
-The condition is common, with thousands of people congregating in online communities to support one another throughout the healing process.
-Many cases have been reported in both adults and children.
+Thousands of people congregate in online communities to support one another throughout the healing process, and cases have been reported in both adults and children.
 It was first described in 1979.

 Signs and symptoms

-Topical steroid addiction (TSA) is characterised by uncontrollable, spreading dermatitis and worsening skin inflammation, which requires a stronger topical steroid to get the same result as the first prescription.
+Before discontinuation, steroid dermatitis is characterised by spreading dermatitis and worsening skin inflammation, which requires a stronger topical steroid to get the same result as the first prescription.
 This cycle is known as steroid addiction syndrome.
-When topical steroid medication is stopped, the skin experiences redness, burning, a deep and uncontrollable itch, scabs, hot skin, swelling, hives and/or oozing for a length of time.
-This is also called 'red skin syndrome' or 'topical steroid withdrawal' (TSW).
+When topical steroid medication is stopped, the skin experiences redness, burning, itchiness, scabs, hot skin, swelling, stinging, hives, or oozing.
+This is known as topical steroid withdrawal.
 After the withdrawal period is over, the atopic dermatitis can cease or is less severe than it was before.
-Topical steroid addiction has also been reported in the male scrotum area.
-Other symptoms include nerve pain, insomnia, excessive sweating, anxiety, severe depression, fatigue, eye problems, and frequent infections.
+Topical steroid withdrawal has also been reported in the male scrotum area.
+Other symptoms include nerve pain, insomnia, excessive sweating, anxiety, depression, fatigue, eye problems, and frequent infections.